vesseljs/vessel/README.md

    }
 ```

-- You can't use a @get dependency within classes that will have more than one instance, for example a TodoModel will be instantiated several times at runtime so dependency injection have no sense and they're not gonna be resolved since you're not starting a model with the container.get() method.
+- You can't use a @get dependency within classes that will have more than one instance at the same time, for example a TodoModel will be instantiated several times at runtime so dependency injection have no sense and they're not gonna be resolved since you're not starting a model with the container.get() method.
 However, this.get() can be used within models so, for example, you can get a service (which is not recommended, models should be used only for data schemes).

 ### Controllers